IlhamFS/market-place-slightly-big-integration/README.md

 ```
 /api/disbursement/*
 ```

 Code related to disburse API implementation.
 There are 3 APIs: read, disburse, and update.
 ```
-/api/utlis/*
+/api/utils/*
 ```
 Code related to API utilities.
 For now, just a wrapper to call 3rd party api.
 ```
 /config/*
 ```

 Code related to database setup.
 ```
 /objects/*
 ```

 Code related to object abstraction for the api.
-For no, it's for `disbursement` object only.
+For now, it's for `disbursement` object only.

 ## How To Run
 ### Prerequisites: